-10 Minute Proposal Presentation This is assessed by the faculty in your section, with feedback from other Chemistry faculty members, if relevant.
+10 Minute Proposal Presentation This is assessed by the full faculty.
 Students will deliver a 10 minute oral proposal based on their chosen primary and supporting paper(s) and concurrently submit a draft outline for their final oral presentation.
 The primary paper must be submitted as a pdf to the instructor at least two days before the presentation.
 The proposal should include PowerPoint or equivalent visual aids to introduce your research topic.
 The proposal must demonstrate to the faculty that you: (1) have chosen an appropriate topic of sufficient quality; (2) understand your primary topic in enough detail to clearly present its central elements; (3) have found an appropriate primary paper(s) and supporting materials that will enhance the depth and breadth of your final oral presentation; (4) can clearly articulate the conceptual and technical details you intend to present in your final oral presentation.
 The draft outline of your oral presentation must be provided to all faculty on or before your proposal presentation and must include: (1) an alphanumeric outline of topics to be presented; (2) explicit statement of how you plan to budget the speaking time allotted for each point.